 Poultry industry bodies have identified the prevention of biosecurity incursions as a key priority.
 In response, Skills Insight and MINTRAC are undertaking this project to deliver free biosecurity management planning workshops around the country and online.

-A pilot version of the workshop was developed and delivered in Brisbane in May.
-Feedback was collected from this workshop to inform refinement of the course outline and content before full-scale national delivery.
+A pilot version of the workshop was delivered in Brisbane in May.
+Feedback was collected from this workshop to refine the course outline and content before full-scale national delivery.

 Are you a chicken or egg producer who would benefit from an on-farm flock safety workshop?